MasterFranco26/masterfranco26.github.io/README.md

 # masterfranco26.github.io
 ## Lord Geanfranco B. Tolentino
 >Hello!
-This is my first repository, it is all about my hobbies and what I do.
+This is my first repository, it is all about my likes and other things.
 ## **Social Media** vvv
 [`Facebook`](https://facebook.com/francob.tolentino)
 [`Youtube_Channel`](https://youtube.com/@masterfranco262)